trademark-class-list

 Class 10 – Medical Apparatus

-Class 10 Includes surgical and medical instruments, prosthetics, and other health-related equipment.
+Includes surgical and medical instruments, prosthetics, and other health-related equipment.

 Examples: Surgical gloves, and stethoscopes.

-Class 11 – Lighting and Heating
+Class 11 – Environmental Control

-Class 11 includes the equipment used for lighting, heating, steam generation, refrigeration, and air conditioning.
+This class includes the equipment used for lighting, heating, steam generation, refrigeration, and air conditioning.

 Examples: Light bulbs, and air conditioning units.